Table of Contents

 Illinois Parole Population

 Illinois parole population as of the beginning of 2016 counted 29,629 people, 298 paroles per 100.000 population.
-That’s by 201 people less compared to the previous year, which has decreased by -0.7%.
+That’s by 201 people less compared to the previous year, which has decreased by 0.7%.

-The state of Illinois has 28 prisons and 92 jails spread across 102 counties.
+The state has 28 prisons and 92 jails spread across 102 counties.
 They operate off a budget of $1.3 billion with a staff of over 11,500.
-The Illinois community corrections system also manages 113,989 inmates on parole and another 29,428 on probation.
+The IL community corrections system also manages 113,989 inmates on parole and another 29,428 on probation.
 The cost to care for one inmate annually is $38,268.
 Based on a rate of one hundred thousand residents, Illinois violent crime rate is 436, their property crime rate is 2,049, and their rate of incarceration is 341.